sarazmakom/sarazmakom/README.md

 # Hi, I'm Sara Zmak

-A frontend web developer with a passion for building clean, accessible, and creative web experiences — and a background that connects tech with art, music, and culture.
+A Front End Web Developer with a passion for building clean, accessible, and creative web experiences — and a background that connects tech with art, music, and culture.

 - I specialize in **React**, **JavaScript**, **CSS**, and responsive design.
 - I'm especially interested in projects at the intersection of **technology + creativity**: digital storytelling, interactive design, music tech, and cultural platforms.